V33RU/IoTSecurity101/docs/automotive-security.md

 ---

-*This guide covers car hacking’s journey from early OBD/CAN explorations to today’s cloud, API, and AI security challenges—linking you directly to key reference points and resources at each stage.*
+*This guide covers car hacking’s journey from early OBD/CAN explorations to today’s cloud, API, and AI security challenges - linking you directly to key reference points and resources at each stage.*